MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/0Yih5hU.png" width="25%" />

 Winner of the Newbery Medal.
-Adam is the son of a minstrel in 13th century England who goes on a journey to find his father which is filled with robbers, narrow escapes, and daring deeds.
-A wonderful story of a resilient and brave boy during  Medieval times.
+Adam is the son of a minstrel in 13th century England who goes on a journey to find his father, which is filled with robbers, narrow escapes, and daring deeds.
+A wonderful story of a resilient and brave boy during  Mediaeval times.
 (Lexile 1030L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Adam-Road-Elizabeth-Janet-Gray/9780140324648?ref=grid-view&qid=1665930041706&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1021354191" rel="nofollow">Buy on Orell Füssli</a>